Programme Content and Eligibility

 What are the entry requirements for the Postgraduate Programmes?

-To join one of our Postgraduate Programmes (Postgraduate Award, Postgraduate Certificate, Master's degree), individuals should already have at least a second class honours Degree from an approved university, preferably, but not exclusively, in a technology-related subject.
+To join one of our Postgraduate Programmes (Postgraduate Certificate, Postgraduate Diploma, Master's degree), individuals should already have at least a second class honours Degree from an approved university, preferably, but not exclusively, in a technology-related subject.
 You will also need at least 2 years industry experience.

 The entry requirements for the MSc Programme is that you should already have at least a second class honours degree and have sufficient relevant professional experience to gain the maximum benefit for you and your employer from the Programme.
-However, we do offer an option for those delegates who have a many years’ experience in the industry but not a honours degree an opportunity to register initially for our Post Graduate Award.
-The individuals would be register for the Post Graduate Award with a registration period of 1 year but they would not go for this award, if they successfully complete & pass the Postgraduate Award we would transfer the credit onto the MSc.
+However, we do offer an option for those delegates who have a many years’ experience in the industry but not a honours degree an opportunity to register initially for our Post Graduate Certificate.
+The individuals would be registered for the Post Graduate Certificate with a registration period of 1 year but they would not go for this award, if they successfully complete & pass the Postgraduate Certificate we would transfer the credit onto the MSc.

 Can I join the if I am self-employed?